 Autistic Attorney Woo Young Woo’s way of expressing her disagreement on the sudden change of an ingredient.

-The work shown above is Copyrighted to AStory.
+The work shown above is Copyrighted to AStory .

-Extraordinary Attorney Woo (이상한 변호사 우영우) is about an autistic woman’s growth as she navigates on her own—for the first time—a world with prejudice about autism.
+Extraordinary Attorney Woo (이상한 변호사 우영우 ) is about an autistic woman’s growth as she navigates on her own—for the first time—a world with prejudice about autism.
 However, an integral part of the story are the legal cases.

+What can you say about the cases Attorney Woo Young Woo, and friends, handled throughout the series?
+Were the cases refreshing to see on TV?
+Were there anything you think they should have done differently?
 I heard that the incidents were based on true cases in Korea.
 I usually watch dramas with fictional court cases, but it’s “refreshing” to watch actual cases.
 I can’t think of anything else they should have done.
 They inserted Woo Young-woo, an autistic attorney, into these actual cases.
 I don’t know if there’s anything better than that.

 Lawrence